What Factors Affect EPC Rating?

 Note, currently, the EPC favours gas over electricity as an energy source.
-However, with gas boilers set to be phased out of usage in the near future, this is likely to change soon and renewable energy most likely to be favoured.
+However, with gas boilers set to be phased out of usage in the near future, this is likely to change soon and renewable energy is most likely to be favoured.

 Lighting has been impacted significantly since 2009 by the EU Directive with bans on certain types of bulbs, which 64% of householders are unaware of1.
 The aim is to reduce the 19% global consumption of energy by lighting2.

 Not so long ago, all houses were lit with the traditional incandescent bulb but they began to be phased out in 2009 and are now banned from sale in the UK.